 Roger G. Brooks

-Roger G. Brooks serves as senior counsel with Alliance Defending Freedom, where he is a key member of the Center for Scholarly and Cultural Engagement.
+Roger G. Brooks serves as senior counsel with Alliance Defending Freedom, where he is a key member of the Center for Conscience Initiatives.

 Brooks focuses his efforts on protecting freedom of speech, free exercise of religion, student privacy, and parental rights.
 Prior to joining ADF in 2018, Brooks worked with the New York law firm of Cravath, Swaine & Moore for 25 years, 19 of those as a partner in the litigation department.
 In 2017, he took early retirement from Cravath in order to devote his energies to advancing religious liberty and free speech.

 His commercial practice centered on representing technology companies in high-stakes intellectual property and antitrust litigation.
 Brooks also advocated pro bono for religious freedom.
 He successfully defended pregnancy centers against intrusive subpoena investigations by the attorney general of New York.
 When the ACLU sued to overturn New Hampshire’s tuition tax credit, Brooks represented Christian schools and a Catholic diocese as friends of the court, defending school choice.
 In addition, he filed a friend-of-the-court brief in the U.S. Supreme Court case of Masterpiece Cakeshop v.
 Colorado Civil Rights Commission on behalf of several Christian medical associations.